On Eastern Boulevard/NY 3 at the eastern edge of the

 and are constantly looking for references to, or pictures of

-of Jefferson County to Delano, or Delano's, Falls.
+of Jefferson County that mentioned Delano, or Delano's, Falls.
 This

 account didn't specify where the waterfall was, but Delano